The Milky Way (amusement park)

 Its soft-play centre, Little Stars, opened in 2014.
-It is designed specifically for children aged 0–6 and has areas set aside exclusively for those aged 0–3 and 0-6 ,including a sensory room for babies.
+It is designed specifically for children aged 0–6 and has areas set aside exclusively for those aged 0–3 and 0-6, including a sensory room for babies.

 History

-On 1 April 1984, changes to European Union milk quotas resulted in the Stanburys' successful dairy farm and cattle dealing business collapsing almost overnight, through no fault of their own.
+On 1 April 1984, changes to European Union milk quotas resulted in the Stanburys' dairy farm and cattle dealing business collapsing almost overnight.
 Trevor and Christine Stanbury made the decision to diversify, and opened the farm to the public three months later on the 1st of July.
 Over the years, the family have transformed the farm into an all weather adventure park with the addition of various attractions, rides and shows.

 In 2007, Trevor Stanbury was awarded a MBE for his services to tourism in southwest England.
 In 2009, he said he was keen to promote businesses in the area as he felt the most qualified of workers in Devon tended to move away.

 In 2015, the park opened The Old Barn, a DIY wedding venue in a converted 17th century barn located on the edge of the site.
 In 2016, the park was listed by Tripadvisor as one of the ten best amusement parks in Britain.